 The following individuals must file Financial Disclosure Reports.
 Except where noted below, all individuals must file: (1) a New Filer Report or Candidate Report; (2) Annual Report(s); (3) a Termination Report; and (4) Periodic Transaction Reports (see p.
-29, infra).
+30, infra).

-- o Members. - o Officers. - Employees Paid At or Above the Filing Threshold: An "employee" is any individual, other than a Member or the Vice President, whose salary is disbursed by the Secretary of the Senate.
+- Members. - Officers. - Employees Paid At or Above the Filing Threshold: An "employee" is any individual, other than a Member or the Vice President, whose salary is disbursed by the Secretary of the Senate.
 Senate employees must file Financial Disclosure Reports if their rate of pay is at or above the "filing threshold."
 The term "filing threshold" is defined as 120% of the basic rate of pay in effect for GS-15 of the General Schedule (5 U.S.C. § 5332).
-For calendar year 2019, the filing threshold was \$127,914.
-For calendar year 2020, the filing threshold is \$131,239. - Part-Time Employees: Part-time employees are required to file if their rate of pay, after adjustment to reflect full-time service, is at or above the filing threshold.
+For calendar year 2021, the filing threshold was \$132,552.
+For calendar year 2022, the filing threshold is \$135,468. - Part-Time Employees: Part-time employees are required to file if their rate of pay, after adjustment to reflect full-time service, is at or above the filing threshold.